jinder28/cs823-classical-temporal-planning/README.md

-# CS823 Assignment 1 — Classical and Temporal Planning (PDDL)
+# Assignment 1 - Classical and Temporal Planning (PDDL)

 This project implements both classical and temporal planning models for a package delivery workflow.
-It was developed as part of the MSc module CS823: Reasoning for Intelligent Agents at the University of Strathclyde.
+It was developed as part of the MSc module: Reasoning for Intelligent Agents at the University of Strathclyde.

 The work demonstrates domain modelling, action design, temporal reasoning, and plan generation using PDDL.

----

 ## Problem Overview